Artificial Intelligence (AI)

 RPA is a booming industry because of these 3 main reasons:

-• Employees require the use of a larger number of tools compared to before, making it not feasible to automate tools and interactions with simple macros.
+- Employees require the use of a larger number of tools compared to before, making it unfeasible to automate tools and interactions with simple macros.

-• RPA can act as a digital spine to connect multiple applications, making RPA more convenient to program and deploy automated tasks across multiple platforms.
+- RPA can act as a digital spine to connect multiple applications, making it more convenient to program and deploy automated tasks across multiple platforms.

 (Image created with Canva.com)